Diamondbacks vs. Phillies Player Props Betting Odds

 Walker Stats

-- Walker has collected 43 hits with nine doubles, 11 home runs and 15 walks.
-He has driven in 34 runs with one stolen base.
+- Christian Walker has 44 hits with 10 doubles, 11 home runs, 15 walks and 34 RBI.
+He's also stolen one base.

 Walker Recent Games